BENEFITS IN FRANCE En, Neteem

 This covers loss of employment (except in the case of resignation) and benefits are proportional to salary.

-In general, if an employee is made redundant, or concludes an amicable termination agreement with his employer, he/she will get 57 % of average gross salary as unemployment benefits for up to 2 years (or 3 years if over 54 years old).
+In general, if an employee is made redundant, or concludes an amicable termination agreement with his employer, he/she will get +60% of average net salary as unemployment benefits for up to 18 months (or 22.5-27 mos if +55 years old).

 Please read the European Commission’s documentation on unemployment benefits in France, in English, for more details.